Urgent Care for Sports Injuries

 If you suffer a sports injury, try RICE (Rest, Ice, Compression, and Elevation) as a first step.
 The RICE method is recommended by both providers and physical therapists for mild to moderate injuries that require no further medical care.
 The goal of this method is to reduce swelling and help the injury heal faster.

-If you don’t see any improvement over the following couple of days, make an appointment with one of the providers at our urgent care Rockville, MD office for assessment.
+If you don’t see any improvement over the following couple of days, reserve your spot with one of the providers at our urgent care in Rockville, MD for an assessment.

 Repetitive Stress Injuries